paulogustavo/currency-conversion-api/README.md

 ## Usage

-As soon as the application is up and running you can go to the API's swagger interface available at http://localhost:8080/swagger-ui/index.html where you can find several endpoints to perform the following actions:
+As soon as the application is up and running you can go to the API's Swagger Interface available at http://localhost:8080/swagger-ui/index.html where you can find several endpoints to perform the following actions:

 - GET list all users
 - GET list all transactions by user id